 When an obligor simply cannot meet child support obligations, the best strategy is to return to court and ask for a modification of the support order based on a substantial change in economic circumstances.
 If you have evidence of a financial reversal that is expected to last, the court will likely be sympathetic.
 What you should not do is work out an informal amnesty with the custodial parent.
 You may think you’re saving time and expense, but until the court issues a new order, the old order is still enforceable.
 So, at any moment, the custodial parent could haul you into court for nonpayment, regardless of what you’ve agreed.
 In the long run, you’re always better off consulting an attorney and getting the modification you need.

-The Law Office of Judy H. Barganier and Winston W. Edwards, P.C. provides dedicated representation for child support disputes during and after divorce.
+The Law Offices of Judy H. Barganier, P.C. provides dedicated representation for child support disputes during and after divorce.
 To schedule a consultation, call us at 334-530-5701 or contact our Montgomery office online.
 We are located at 8314 Crossland Loop, just off Vaughn Road, half a mile east of Taylor Road.